smchenry-illinois/CS598-Project/README.md

 To execute every aspect of this program in single execution (data processing, model training, and hyperameter search), run: `ensemble.py -d -t -e`

+#### Source Datasets
 The source datasets are provided as files in this repository located in the root directory.
 Both Schemes A and B contains a training dataset file and test dataset file.
 The user may choose to substitute their own data files (of  the same file name and compatible format - see the dataset description section in our report) for training of and evaluation by the model.
 The files are:

 + Scheme A training: `febrl3_UNSW.csv`
 + Scheme A test: `febrl4_UNSW.csv`
 + Scheme B training: `ePBRN_F_dup.csv`
 + Scheme B test: `ePBRN_D_dup.csv`

+#### Preprocessed Datasets and Pretrained Models
+We expand on the original work by including preprocessed datasets and pretrained models.
+These elements are located in the `pre\` subfolder.
+Preprocessed datasets and pretrained models are available for both our implementation as well as the reference implementation. `ensemble.py` will automatically manage the loading and use of these elements per the user-provided training and data mode command line arguments.
+Using these preprocessed/pretrained elements saves measurable time during execution.

 ## Ensemble Model Source Files
 In this section, we summarize the source files containing the code used in our reproduction.